-Problem Statement 1: We have failed in many cases with new teachers to provide a consistent effort to effectively meet their needs overall in regards to training on Skyward, Canvas, Compass etc...However in the 2019-2020 school year we have assigned each new teacher and several second year teachers mentors that maintain constant communication with new to North Ridge campus and new to teaching.
-We will continue the process for the 2020-2021 year due to the stoppage in school.
-All teachers there were first year and new to the campus will resume with a mentor.
+Problem Statement 1 (Prioritized): In the past we have failed in many cases with new teachers to provide a consistent effort to effectively meet their needs overall in regards to training on Focus, Canvas, and other learning platforms.
+However, we started in the 2019-2020 school year to present, we have assigned each new teacher and several second-year teachers mentors that maintain constant communication with new to North Ridge.
+Root Cause: Teacher turnover.
+The turnover is due to teachers changing careers, accepting advancements, and teachers moving to new areas.